Murphysboro Style Pork Steaks

 Place the steaks on the grill directly over the coals.
 Sear for 3 to 4 minutes per side.

 After you flip the steaks a second time, baste with the North Carolina vinegar sauce.
-Allow to set slightly before flipping the steaks and basting the other side with the vinegar sauce.
+Allow setting slightly before flipping the steaks and basting the other side with the vinegar sauce.

 After basting the steaks on each side with the vinegar sauce, switch to the sweet KC red sauce (Boss Sauce).